felipemelendez/mySpaceship/README.md

 # mySpaceship

-Description (this was a school assignment, and this was the prompt):
+Description (this was a school assignment and I solved it in C and JS; for JS I solved the problem using two diffrent approaches.

+This was the prompt:

 You have been recently been hired by SpacePro, a new rocket manufacturer, and have been tasked with designing a simulator for their spaceships.
 This simulator creates a virtual “space” and keeps track of the basic movements and direction of a given ship.
 Your job is to keep track of where the ship is and it’s orientation relative to its starting point.